sinjinablueshirt/game-strategies/README.md

 To run both the client and the server, we'll need to ssh to our EC2 box twice.
 From one terminal, run `dune exec ./bin/async_exercises.exe -- rpc server -port $PORT` - replace $PORT with any integer between 1025 and 65535, it's customary to choose something between 10000 and 20000.
 From the other terminal, run `dune exec ./bin/async_exercises.exe -- rpc client -server 'localhost:$PORT'` and make sure that (1) the server is running and (2) the port numbers you specify for the server and client are identical.

-### Exercise 1, Task 1: RPC - Delayed Ping
+#### Task 1: Delayed Ping

 To convince ourselves that the server can service multiple clients concurrently, let's add a 10 second delay on the server side.
 (Refer back to `do_a_thing` from the earlier exercise if you need to remind yourself how to perform this delay.)

 To test this, prepare *three* terminals.
 From one, run the server.
 From the second, run the client.
 From the third, *quickly* after running the client in the second terminal, run the client again.
 Look at the time in the response method and insert new _print_ statements to verify that the server is handling both clients concurrently.
+We should undo this change after testing it and confirming that we understand it, we don't need to introduce artificial delays into the program.

-### Exercise 1, Task 2: RPC - Richer query and response
+#### Task 2: Richer query and response

 In this task, we'll improve the existing `Ping.Query.t` and `Ping.Response.t` and additionally create new query/response pairs which our client and server understand how to send/receive.
 The existing `Ping.Query.t` type is currently a _unit_.
 Let's enhance the query type by making it into a string, which we take as an argument on the command line.
 Let's also enhance the _response_ record to echo that same message back to the client in addition to the time.

-### Exercise 1, Task 3: RPC - Additional queries and responses
+#### Task 3: RPC - Additional queries and responses

 A server can understand how to handle more than one kind of query.
 Create a new module called `RainbowColor` that contains a `type t` that expresses the seven ROYGBIV colors.
 Create a query module/type that permits clients to send the server a specfic color; the response to this should be a random color in ROYGBIV which is _not_ the color in the query.
 Our server should be able to handle this new query/response as well as the existing "Ping" query/response.
 Our client should take something on the command line that indiciates whether it should send a Ping query or a RainbowColor query.